carneliansearch/carneliansearch.com/src/insights/why-be-a-trustee.md

 title: Why be a trustee?
 Part 1
 teaser: Earlier in the year, we wrote about the marked rise in charities coming to us for help in the appointment of trustees to their boards.
-In this, the first of three blogs, we offer a few reasons why there might be an ebb of willing trustees in some sectors.
+In this, the first of two blogs, we offer a few reasons why there might be an ebb of willing trustees in some sectors.
 lead_image: /assets/img/pexels-pixabay-164336-1-.jpg
 date: 2023-01-31T14:48:24.693Z